Azure VM Series Retirement 2028: Affected VMs and Migration

 • Resizing an existing VM preserves all attached managed disks

-Azure VM Series Retirement 2028 refers to Microsoft’s plan to retire several older Azure virtual machine families on November 15, 2028, after which those VM sizes will no longer be supported or startable.
+Azure VM Series Retirement 2028 refers to Microsoft’s plan to retire several older Azure virtual machine families across two waves: May 1, 2028, and November 15, 2028.
+After each date, VMs on affected sizes will be automatically deallocated and will no longer start or be supported.

-4. What happens if I don’t migrate my Azure VM before 2028?
+What happens if I do not migrate my Azure VM before 2028?

 When resizing an existing VM, SSH keys and credentials remain unchanged.
 Static public IPs stay the same, but dynamic IPs may change unless converted to static before migration.

-7. What are the best replacement VM sizes for retired Azure VMs?
+What are the best replacement VM sizes for retiring Azure VMs?

-Start planning early to ensure uninterrupted service, improved performance, and a smooth transition to Azure’s modern VM infrastructure.
+Start planning migration early to ensure uninterrupted service, improved performance, and a smooth transition to Azure’s modern VM infrastructure.
+The May 2028 deadline for D-series and Ls is closer than it appears, and testing migrations on non-production workloads now reduces risk significantly when production changes are required.

 Leave a Comment